nuxeo/nuxeo-drive/README.rst

 Reporting bugs
 ==============

+You can generate a bug report in the Advanced tab of the Settings panel.

-You can log DEBUG information directly in the console by using the following command-line::
+You can also log DEBUG information directly in the console by using the following command-line::

     ndrive --log-level-console=DEBUG